Morphea (mor-FEE-uh) is a rare condition that causes painless, discolored patches on your skin.

 Because morphea affects your appearance, it can be an especially difficult condition to live with.
 You may also be concerned that it will get worse before it goes away.

-If you want counseling or support, ask your doctor for a referral to a mental health professional or contact information for a support group in your area or online.PreviousNext
+If you want counseling or support, ask your doctor for a referral to a mental health professional or information about support groups in your area or online.PreviousNext

 Preparing for an appointment